S-PRITHIKA/AI-Startup-Idea-Validator/README.md

 2. After analysis, open **Report → Validation Report** in the sidebar (or click "Download Report" on the Results page).
 3. Click **Download Report (.docx)** — a styled Word document is generated entirely in the browser, no server round-trip.

-The file includes: cover page, KPI table (score + decision), all six sections, final decision banner, and an optional pitch-deck appendix.

 ## Tech stack